Ancestors of horseshoe crabs date back over 450 million years--long before the age of the dinosaurs.

 Horseshoe crabs nest on beaches in Florida and mid-Atlantic states.

 Horseshoe crabs are known for their large nesting aggregations, or groups, on beaches particularly in mid-Atlantic states such as Delaware, New Jersey and Maryland in the spring and summer.
 Horseshoe crabs can nest year-round in Florida, with peak spawning occurring in the spring and fall.
 When mating, male horseshoe crabs move parallel to the shoreline on sandy flats and intercept females as they pass by.
 A male attaches himself to the top of a female’s shell by using his specialized front claws, in a position known as amplexus, and together they crawl to the beach.
 The male fertilizes the eggs as the female lays them in a nest in the sand.
-Some males (called satellite males) do not attach to females but still have success to fertilizing the female's eggs as they swarm around the amplexed pair.
+Some males (called satellite males) do not attach to females but still have success in fertilizing the female's eggs as they swarm around the amplexed pair.
 Most of this nesting activity takes place during high tides in the three days before and after a new or full moon.

 Horseshoe crab larvae emerge from their nests several weeks after the eggs are laid.
 Juvenile horseshoe crabs resemble adults except that their tails are proportionally smaller.
 The young and adult horseshoe crabs spend most of their time on the sandy bottoms of intertidal flats or zones above the low tide mark and feed on various invertebrates.